JaeyoungShin/hybrid-BCI/README.md

 **`mrk`**    | **is a structure with the following fields:**
 ------------ | ---------------------------------------------
-`.time`      | defines the time points of events in msec (`DOUBLE [1 #events]`) `.y`         | class labels (`DOUBLE [#classes #events]`) `.className` | class names (`CELL {1 #classes}`) `.event`     | structure of further information; each field of `mrk.event` provides information that is specified for each event, given in arrays that index the events _in their first dimension_.
+`.time`      | defines the time points of events in msec (`DOUBLE [1 #events]`) `.event.desc`| structure of further information; each field of `mrk.event` provides information that is specified for each event, given in arrays that index the events _in their first dimension_.
 This is required such that functions like `mrk_selectEvents` can work properly on those variables.
+`.y`         | class labels (`DOUBLE [#classes #events]`) `.className` | class names (`CELL {1 #classes}`)

 ## `mnt` - The electrode montage   <a id="Mnt"></a>